TKomericki/Rhetos-wiki/Basic-permissions.md

 Denying permissions:

-* All claims are denied by default, and added with user's and role's permission.
+* All claims are denied by default.
 * Sometimes it is difficult to set up a purely additive system of roles and permissions.
   For example, if a user inherits some permissions (claims) from a certain role, but you need to remove some of those permissions without modifying this role, you can explicitly deny this permissions by setting `IsAuthorized = 0` in *PrincipalPermission* or *RolePermission* (with an additional role).
 * Deny will always override the allowed permissions from other roles, so if the user has a certain permission allowed by one of his roles and denied by some other role, at the and the permission will be denied.
 * Please note that denying permissions should be used as a **rare exception** because it complicates the administration of the permissions in the future.

-## Development

-### Suppressing permissions in a development environment

-Suppressing permissions is useful only in an early stage of the project, while prototyping.
-It allows developers to test the new features without need to manage users, roles and permissions.

-The basic permission checking can be turned off in a development environment by setting the following options in the Rhetos server's **web.config** file.

-1. **"Security.AllClaimsForUsers"** - The value should contain a comma-separated
-   list of users with server computer name (formatted `username@servername, ...`) that will automatically have full permissions.
-Examples:
-   * Domain user on a shared server:
-     `<add key="Security.AllClaimsForUsers" value="mydomain\myusername@myserver" />`.
-   * Local windows user without Windows domain:
-     `<add key="Security.AllClaimsForUsers" value="mypc\myusername@mypc" />`.
-   * Forms Authentication user "admin":
-     `<add key="Security.AllClaimsForUsers" value="admin@myserver" />`.
-2. **"BuiltinAdminOverride"** - If set to "True", the user that is a local administrator will have full permissions.
-   This option works only for Windows authentication, and if the web server is able to check the user's Windows groups (usually in development environment).
-   Use the AllClaimsForUsers option otherwise.
+## System roles: AllPrincipals and Anonymous

+*This feature is available since Rhetos v3.0.*

+Every authenticated user (Common.Principal) is automatically assumed to have a role named "AllPrincipals", if this role exists in Common.Role.

+Additionally, every authenticated *and unauthenticated* user is automatically assumed to have a role named "Anonymous", if this role exists in Common.Role.

+* To specify basic permissions that all users automatically have, create the role named "AllPrincipals" (or "Anonymous") and assign the role permission (Common.RolePermission) or inherit permissions from other roles (Common.RoleInheritsRole).
+* Note that the authorization subsystem will assume that each principal has these roles, if they exist in Common.Role, even if there are no such records in Common.PrincipalHasRole.

+The following issues need to be considered for anonymous access:

+* Note that IIS does not support Anonymous and Windows authentication on the same web application.
+* To enable anonymous access make sure that *Web.config* does not contain `<deny users="?" />`.
+  If you don't need anonymous access, keep this line for improved security and performance.
+* Troubleshooting: If you have added Anonymous permissions, but still getting `HTTP Error 401.0 - Unauthorized`, review the stack trace in RhetosServer.log to make sure that your authentication plugin (IUserInfo implementation) handles unauthenticated users correctly.
+* Anonymous web methods should be avoided for business features, and manually configured in web.config by `location / system.web / authorization / allow` elements.
+  This is important to reduce security impact of any mistake in configuration or implementation of business application's permissions.
+  If you need a public Web API to expose a subset of the application's business features or data, the best practice is to create a stand-alone web service with custom developed API.
+  This will allow for easier maintenance of backward compatible API and versioning with multiple actively supported versions, while making internal changes in your application's data structure and other features.

-### Automatic user management
+## Automatic user management

 For back-office business applications, an explicit user management is done by system administrator within the Rhetos application